 What about of Saint Anthony´s military facet, have you ever heard about it?

 I can explain.
 It happened during one of the – many – French invasions to the city.
-When, in 1710, the fleet of six vessels and a thousand men led by French corsair Jean François Duclerc invaded Rio, marching decided toward the citadel from the Great Island (Ilha Grande) across the backwoods of Guaratiba and Jacarepaguá, the local governor, Francisco de Castro Morais, besides from organizing the defensive troops for the imminent combat, hurried to Saint Anthony´s Convent (Convento de Santo Antonio), in Carioca Square (Largo da Carioca), to ask for the saint´s divine intervention in the contention.
+When, in 1710, the fleet of six vessels and more than a thousand men led by French corsair Jean François Duclerc invaded Rio, marching decided toward the citadel from the Great Island (Ilha Grande) across the backwoods of Guaratiba and Jacarepaguá, the local governor, Francisco de Castro Morais, besides from organizing the defensive troops for the imminent combat, hurried to Saint Anthony´s Convent (Convento de Santo Antonio), in Carioca Square (Largo da Carioca), to ask for the saint´s divine intervention in the contention.

 Four hundred Frenchmen lost their lives in the battle and seven hundred were captured, including the commander Duclerc.
 Castro Morais strategy of “listing” the saint for war went satisfactory – at least that was the governor´s evaluation who, extremely grateful, and for the first time in Brazilian territory, repeating a long existing Portuguese tradition, named the “wood soldier” as Captain of Infantry, entitled to salary and much more!

 But the story doesn´t stop there.
 The chroniclers tell us that the event has impressed so deeply the imagination of the Prince Regent Dom João when he arrived in Brazil, in his desperate scape from Napoleon, in 1808, that he decided not only to maintain the saint´s salary but also to promote the saint to a new rank – sergeant major, in 1810, and lieutenant colonel, in 1813.